How much is your case worth?Get a free case evaluation

 Once control was lost, the car flew off the road, over the curb and crashed through the garage of a home.
 Three of the boys were wearing seat belts; the one passenger who was not wearing a seat belt died in the accident.
 The driver was arrested and charged in his friend’s death.

 Liability in a Single-Car Accident

-In most single-car auto accidents liability rests solely on the driver.
-After all, the driver is in control of the car and takes full responsibility of driving, following the “Rules of Road”.
+In most single-car auto accidents, including when someone is a Lyft or Uber car accident passenger, liability rests solely on the driver.
+After all, the driver is in control of the car and takes full responsibility of driving, following the “Rules of Road.”
 If a driver operates his or her car in a reckless way and causes an accident, how can that be the fault of anyone but the driver?

 Should Teens Be Held More Accountable?

 Based on the laws and precedent in the relevant jurisdiction, an argument under a conspiracy theory or a defense based on comparative negligence may ultimately have no impact on civil or criminal liability under the circumstance of this case or similar cases.
-However, teen joyriding is common problem as are car accidents caused by both unlicensed and licensed teens.
-Do you think fewer teens would be injured in car accidents caused by teen drivers if passengers could face liability for conspiring to break traffic laws?
+However, teen joyriding is a common problem, as are car accidents caused by both unlicensed and licensed teens.